Protestantism by country

+The World Christian Database estimated a total of 637,856,000 Protestants and 426,370,000 Independents (mostly non-denominational Pentecostals who do not self-identify as Protestants), in early 2026.

-Protestants worldwide are estimated to be more than 830 million, (Note: Most current estimates place the world's Protestant population in the range of 800 million to more than 1 billion.
-For example, author Hans Hillerbrand estimated a total Protestant population of 833,457,000 in 2004, while a report by Gordon-Conwell Theological Seminary estimated 625,606,000 Protestants in mid-2024.) among approximately 2.3 billion Christians.
+Earlier estimates of Protestants worldwide are between 800 and 900 million, (Note: Most current estimates place the world's Protestant population in the range of 800 million to more than 1 billion.
+For example, author Hans Hillerbrand estimated a total Protestant population of 833,457,000 in 2004, while the World Christian Database estimated a total of 637,856,000 Protestants and 426,370,000 Independents (mostly non-denominational Pentecostals who do not self-identify as Protestants), in early 2026.) among approximately 2.3 billion Christians.
 (Note: Current sources are in general agreement that Christians make up about 33% of the world's population—slightly over 2.4 billion adherents in mid-2015.)
 In 2010, a total of more than 800 million included 300 million in Sub-Saharan Africa, 260 million in the Americas, 140 million in Asia-Pacific region, 100 million in Europe and 2 million in Middle East-North Africa.
-Protestants account for nearly forty percent of Christians worldwide and more than one tenth of the total human population.
+Protestants account for nearly 35% of Christians worldwide and more than one tenth of the total human population.
 Various estimates put the percentage of Protestants in relation to the total number of the world's Christians at 33%, 36%, 36.7%, and 40%, while in relation to the world's population at 11.6% and 13%.

-In European countries which were most profoundly influenced by the Reformation, Protestantism still remains the most practiced religion.
-These include the Nordic countries and United Kingdom.
-In other historical Protestant strongholds such as Germany, the Netherlands, Switzerland, Latvia, Estonia and Hungary, it remains one of the most popular religions.
+Within Europe, Protestantism remains the most practiced religion in the Nordic countries and United Kingdom.
+In other historical Protestant strongholds such as Germany, the Netherlands, Switzerland, Latvia, Estonia and Hungary, it remains one of the practiced religions.
 Although Czech Republic was the site of one of the most significant pre-reformation movements, there are only few Protestant adherents—mainly due to historical reasons like persecution of Protestants by the Catholic Habsburgs, restrictions during the Communist rule and also the ongoing secularization.
-Over the last several decades, religious practice has been declining as secularization has increased.
-According to a 2019 study about religiosity in the European Union (EU) by Eurobarometer, Protestants made up 9% of the EU population.
+Over the last several decades, Protestant practice has been declining as secularization has increased.
+According to a 2019 study about religiosity in the European Union (EU) by Eurobarometer, Protestants made up only 9% of the EU population.
 According to Pew Research Center, Protestants constituted nearly one fifth (or 17.8%) of the continent's Christian population in 2010.
 Clarke and Beyer estimate that Protestants constituted 15% of all Europeans in 2009, while Noll claims that less than 12% of them lived in Europe in 2010.